 Some defects clearly affect one’s ability to use the vehicle.
 A regular stalling problem will obviously affect one’s ability to drive on a busy Los Angeles street.A lack of braking will prevent one from stopping safely, so the car is undrivable.
 But the Lemon Law can be applied in a broader manner than this.

 For example, the California Court of Appeals’ decision in Lundy v.
 Ford Motor Company found that courts must weigh whether the vehicle’s use was impaired when one considers the circumstances of the vehicle owner.
 Defects with a heated front seat could be a defect under the Lemon Law for a person with circulation problems.
 Also, a vehicle with power locks that constantly unlock could prevent a photographer from using the vehicle because he is unable to keep expensive cameras in the vehicle for his work.

 The California Lemon Law provides ample protections for vehicle owners for serious factory warranty problems.
 But these cases are complex and should be handled by an experienced Southern California Lemon Law attorney.
 If you handle a case on your own, you could end up owing money; a recent California jury found that a man who sued BMW under the Lemon Law did not prove his case and had to pay $19,129 in court costs.

 If you purchased or leased a vehicle with serious manufacturer warranty problems, you may have a lemon vehicle.
 In many cases, a lemon law claim may be made successfully against the auto manufacturer.
 Neale & Fhima is an accomplished lemon law firm that has served the communities of Southern California for years.
-If you need legal advice about a lemon vehicle, please call 949-661-1007.
-We may be able to obtain lemon law compensation at no cost to you.
+If you need legal advice about a lemon vehicle, please call (888) 407-2955.
+We may be able to obtain lemon law compensation with all fees covered by the vehicle manufacturer.